- Home

 - All burning must be set in accordance with federal or provincial regulations.

-Backyard burning is completely banned in the local municipalities of City of Duncan, Town of Ladysmith and Town of Lake Cowichan.
-Similar to the CVRD, the Municipality of North Cowichan has a Fire Protection Bylaw restricting open burning.
+Similar to the CVRD, the Municipality of North Cowichan has a Fire Protection Bylaw restricting open burning to certain times each year.

-- Check the BC Venting Index for Southern Vancouver Island before you burn (or call 1.888.281.2992)
+- Check the BC Venting Index for Southern Vancouver Island and only burn when the 4:00 pm forecast is rated GOOD

 - Open burning must be located at least 10 metres from all property lines